Compiled by your Patient Participation Group – all content is either gleaned from the NHS websites and/or approved by the Practice management.

 All of our receptionists are trained in Care Navigation which ensures that you will always be directed to the most appropriate clinician available; to enable us to do this we will need some medical details from you – be assured there is nothing that will not have been heard before.

-If your call is not very urgent try phoning after 10.30 or after 2.00pm, you will get through much more quickly and our lovely receptionists will do everything they can to help you – do be kind to them.
+If your call is not very urgent try phoning after 10.30am or after 2.00pm, you will get through much more quickly and our lovely receptionists will do everything they can to help you – do be kind to them.

 Please do not phone for test results before 2.00pm, these need to be read by the GPs and added to your records after we receive them.
+NB All test results are added to your records in real time – save yourself a phone call – go to SystmOnline – personal records.

 Ear Wax Removal